 Sea bunnies spend their lives primarily on the seafloor where they have sufficient food.
-Further, sea bunnies like to inhabit tropical waters and coral reef areas.
-Because coral areas are rich with sea sponges.
-Sea bunnies love to inhabit the places where their foods are highly available.
+Further, Jorunna parva like to inhabit tropical waters and coral reef areas.
+Because coral areas are rich with sea sponges. bunnies love to inhabit the places where their foods are highly available.

 Are sea slugs endangered?